nfd/majordummo/README.md

  * `reject_non_recipients`: messages from non-list members will be dropped.
 The sender will not be notified, but the action is logged.
 Recommended.
  * `set_headers`: A list of headers to replace (if they exist) or add (if they don't) to outgoing messages.
+ * `db`: Location of the database used to store rate limiting information.
+ * `per_user_ratelimit_secs`: The minimum time in seconds allowed between posts from the same user to the list.
+Indended to stop mail loops, not hyperactive humans.
  * `archive_dir`: A directory name to write emails and delivery status.
 Can be set to `null` if you don't want archives.
  * `smtp`: Mail server details.
 You will want to change `mail_from`.
  * `logging`: A Python logging configuration -- note that `logging/handlers/file/filename` is a filename to write logs